 Feed device: 20-round detachable box magazine

-Special thanks to Neil Grant.
+Special thanks to the Defence Academy of the United Kingdom at Shrivenham, for allowing us to handle and fire a L19A1 rifle, and to Neil Grant.
 All images copyright Armament Research Services, except ACOG/reticle image (copyright Dan Shea/Small Arms Review).

 Gallery 1 – L129A1